18 Types of Toilets, Styles and Toilet Mechanisms Explained

 1. Single Flush Toilets

 Single flush toilets have only one flushing mechanism for both liquid and solid waste.
 They are the most common toilet flush type you can see in traditional houses.
 One of their major disadvantages is that they use a lot of water, so they are not environmentally friendly.
-To that, your flush button can easily break and give you an unpleasant task to deal with.
+Also, often your flush button breaks easily and that’s an unpleasant task to deal with.

 2. Dual Flush Units